russtoku/froide2/docs/configuration.rst

   *boolean* Can users hide their name on the portal?
 Their name will always be sent with the request, but may not appear on the website.

 **public_body_officials_public**
-  *boolean* Are the names of responding public body officials public and visible on the Web?
+  *boolean* Are the names of responding public agency officials public and visible on the Web?

 **public_body_officials_email_public**
-  *boolean* Are the email addresses of public body officials public and visible on the Web?
+  *boolean* Are the email addresses of public agency officials public and visible on the Web?

 **currency**
   *string* The currency in which payments (if at all) occur